 In north-east England, “alreet” is the standard greeting and strictly no touching at all!

 In the south, you may hear more people using phrases like “how do you do?” and “Lovely to meet you.”
 Generally, most people meet by shaking hands, and with close friends, you will have a short hug.

 “What’s the craic?” or “s’craic” is a standard greeting used in Ireland.
 The “craic” means anything that is great.
 So this means “what’s great?” or “What’s happening?”

 “How’aya” can be used for flirting.
 Ohh err!

 If you are meeting someone for the first time, it’ll be a handshake, but it can also be a hug depending on the situation.
-But if you’ve met before and are on friendly terms a hug is always welcomed.
+But if you’ve met before and are on friendly terms, a hug is always welcomed.

-If you’d like to say hello to our Lingoda teachers, visit our website and sign up for your trial today.
+There you have it.
+10 different countries, 10 different ways to greet people and say hello.
+If you’d like to say hello to our Lingoda teachers, visit our website and sign up for your trial today!